ib-63/Payroll-Excel-Project/README.md

 # Payroll-Excel-Project
-I have created an payroll project using the basic Excel formulas.
+I have created an Payroll project using the basic Excel formulas.
+Used colors to highlight different sections some inbuilt formulas used are sum, min, max,average.